Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 struct CustomLivestreamPlayer: View { @Injected(\.streamVideo) var streamVideo @State var call: Call @ObservedObject var state: CallState public init( type: String, id: String ) { let call = InjectedValues[\.streamVideo].call(callType: type, callId: id) self.call = call _state = ObservedObject(wrappedValue: call.state) } public var body: some View { ZStack { GeometryReader { reader in if let participant = state.participants.first { VideoCallParticipantView( participant: participant, availableFrame: reader.frame(in: .global), contentMode: .scaleAspectFit, customData: [:], call: call ) } else { Text("No livestream available") } } } .overlay( VStack { Spacer() HStack { Image(systemName: "eye") Text("\(state.participantCount)") .font(.headline) } .foregroundColor(Color.blue) .padding(.all, 8) .cornerRadius(8) .padding() } ) .onAppear { Task { try await call.join(callSettings: CallSettings(audioOn: false, videoOn: false)) } } .onDisappear { call.leave() } } }

-We are also adding an overlay in the bottom right corner, that displays the participant count.
+We are also adding an overlay in the bottom right corner that displays the participant count.
 This information is available via the state.participantCount property.

 Finally, for simplicity, we are using the onAppear and onDisappear modifiers to join and leave the livestream.
 Based on your app's logic, you might invoke these actions based on user input (for example, buttons for joining and leaving a livestream).

-Part 2 - Build your own Youtube Live
+Part 2 - Build Your Own Youtube Live

-The second part of this tutorial expands our app to include interactive functionality such as streaming from end-user devices.
+The second part of this tutorial expands our app to include interactive functionality, such as streaming from end-user devices.

-Step 4 - Live streaming from iOS devices
+Step 4 - Livestream from iOS Devices

-Step 4.1 - Permissions setup
+Step 4.1 - Configure Permissions

-• Privacy - Camera Usage Description - "LivestreamSampleApp needs camera access for broadcasting"
+• Privacy - Camera Usage Description: "LivestreamSampleApp needs camera access for broadcasting".

-Step 4.2 - Broadcasting a livestream
+Step 4.2 - How To Broadcast a livestream

-Replace all the existing code we had for the viewer experience in the LivestreamSampleApp (or create a new project) with the following code:
+Replace all the existing code we had for the viewer experience in the LivestreamSampleApp (or create a new project) with the following code.

 swift